kelsin/lilydate/README.md

 This is a tiny javascript jquery plugin for implementing quick date pickers.

+## Requirements

+This plugin requires [jQuery](http://jquery.com/) and [Date.js](http://www.datejs.com/). jQuery you'll need to get from it's website, but I have included a version of Date.js in this repo.
+Feel free to grab the newest version off of their website however.

 ## Usage

 Very simple.
 If I have a date field such as: